 Tests will be done at the start of the study and at six weeks, three months, six months and 12 months.
 These tests are pain free, except the blood test which can be uncomfortable.
 A sleep study where oxygen and carbon dioxide levels are measured overnight, which is a routine clinical test will be performed at the start of the study.
 This involves a finger probe and a small patch monitor on the skin.
 Both are painless.

-Find out more by reading our patient information sheet (Word 111Kb) and our data processing sheet (Word 14Kb).
+Find out more by reading our data processing sheet (Word 14Kb).

 Benefits and disadvantages of participating